Farfetch/rules-framework/docs/add-rules.md

 # Add rules

 This page focus on how to create and add rules using Rules.Framework.
-It disposes of a rule build fluent API, to provide a near-natural language experience for whomever is creating rule programatically.
+It disposes of a rule build fluent API, to provide a near-natural language experience for whomever is creating rule programmatically.

 ## The `RuleBuilder` API

 The `RuleBuilder` API currently is the only way to build new rules for adding to Rules Engine.
-It has a fluent API in order to make rule building a development experience easy and comprehensive.
+It has a fluent API in order to make rule building a easy and comprehensive development experience.

 At this point, you should have defined your content type and condition type, and built your rules engine instance.
-If you haven't done so, please take a look at [README](../README.md#Getting%20started) first.
+If you haven't done so, please take a look at [getting started](getting-started.md) first.

 To start building a rule, begin by invoking: